Sarandë: Modern history

 During the Greco-Italian War, the city came under the control of the advancing Greek forces, on 6 December 1940.
 The capture of this strategic port further accelerated the Greek penetration to the north.
 As a result of the German invasion in Greece in April 1941, the town returned to Italian control.
 On 9 October 1944 the town was captured by a group of British commandos under Brigadier Tom Churchill and local partisans of LANÇ under Islam Radovicka.
 The actions of the British troops was viewed with suspicion by LANÇ as they suspected that the British would occupy the town to use as a base and provide aid to their allies in the Greek resistance in the area as British documents indicated that EDES forces also joined the operation.
 However, the British troops soon withdrew from the region, leaving the region to the Albanian communist forces.

 As part of the People's Republic of Albania (1945-1991) policies a number of Muslim Albanians were settled from northern Albania in the area and local Christians are no longer the only community in Saranda.
 During this period as a result of the atheistic campaign launched by the state the church of Saint Spyridon in the harbor of the city was demolished.
 After the restoration of democracy in Albania (1991) a small shrine was erected at the place of the church.

-In 1992, with the escalation of violence against ethnic Greek communities in southern Albania, Greek shops in the city were burnt down and the headquarters of the Omonoia organization was destroyed (the latter being the political party of the Greeks in the country).
+In 1992, during the escalation of violence against ethnic Greek communities in southern Albania, incidents included the burning down of Greek shops in the city harbour and vandalization of the Omonoia organization offices (the latter being the political party of the Greeks in the country).

-During the Albanian Civil War of 1997, units comprised by the local Greek minority were able to achieve the first military success for the opposition through the capture of a government tank.
+During the 1997 Albanian civil unrest, units comprised by the local Greek minority were able to achieve the first military success for the opposition through the capture of a government tank.